-H. Appeal of Vice President's Decision
+H. Appeal of Vice President's Decision If the student or student group disag

-If the student disagrees with the Vice President's decision, the student may appeal the Vice President's decision to the President by filing a written statement of disagreement with the President within seven (7) days of receipt of the Vice President's decision.
-The President shall render a decision within fourteen (14) days after receipt of the appeal.
-A copy of this decision shall be sent to the student and to the Vice President of Student Affairs.
+If the student or student group disagrees with the Vice President's decision, the student or student group may appeal the Vice President's decision to the President by filing a written statement of disagreement with the President within seven days of receipt of the Vice President's decision.
+The President shall render a decision within 14 days after receipt of the appeal.
+A copy of this decision shall be sent to the student or student group and to the Vice President of Student Affairs.